U.S. Bank Cash+ Visa Signature Card Review

 Why trust us?
 Investor.com has no financial relationship with any of the credit card providers whose products we analyze and review.
 Our opinions are based solely on data and our own extensive independent research — that means unbiased guidance for consumers.
 Rewards cards in our cashback credit card calculator are listed in descending order according to how much money they pay out annually based on the inputs.

-The basics: 5% cash back on your first $2,000 in combined eligible purchases each quarter on two categories you choose; 2% cash back on one everyday category (gas/EV charging stations, grocery stores or restaurants) and 1% cash back on all other eligible purchases.
-0% intro APR on purchases and balance transfers for the first 15 billing cycles.
+The basics: Earn 5% cash back on your first $2,000 in combined eligible purchases each quarter on two categories you choose; 2% cash back on one everyday category (gas/EV charging stations, grocery stores or restaurants) and 1% cash back on all other eligible purchases.
+New cardholder offer: 0% intro APR on purchases and balance transfers for the first 15 billing cycles.
 Earn a $200 rewards bonus after you apply online and spend $1,000 in eligible purchases within the first 120 days of account opening.

 Credit Card Calculator